For any questions related to Development please email [email protected]. Got it!

 (3) The date(s) of Removal or Alteration; and

-(4) The reason for the requested tree removal (see Subsection E below).
+(4) The reason for the requested tree removal (see Subsection E below); and

 (ii) A legible diagram or map showing the following: